iravikiran/Real-Time-SSH/README.md

 2. Once executed above, generates a .HTML file to log all the active SSH connections in real time.
 3. The HTML page can be viewed in Browser.

-# TODO - New Updates.
+# TODO - Future Updates.
 1. Auto Page Refresh on HTML
 2. Log Target System IP Adress.
 3. connected pts terminal device id